pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/2_basic-push.en.md

 1. Show how pushing .NET Framework 4.x apps and .NET Core apps work the same.
 1. Target both Linux and Windows stacks.

-**Note:** Proceed with this step if you want to create all the services at once.
-Otherwise, each lab has the instructions for creating each service when they are needed.
+**Note:** Proceed with this step if you want to create all the services and push all the apps at once.
+Otherwise, each lab has the instructions for doing both incrementally as they are needed.

 ### Steps
 1. Execute the `create-services.bat` file in the scripts directory.
 Wait until all services are created before proceeding.